lightningdevkit/rust-lightning/CONTRIBUTING.md

 Security is the primary focus of Rust-Lightning; disclosure of security vulnerabilites helps prevent user loss of funds.
-If you believe a vulnerability may affect other Lightning implementations please inform them.
+If you believe a vulnerability may affect other Lightning implementations, please inform them.

 Note that Rust-Lightning is currently considered "pre-production" during this time, there is no special handling of security issues.
-Please simpy open an issue on Github.
+Please simply open an issue on Github.

 Testing
 -------

 Related to the security aspect, Rust-Lightning developers take testing very seriously.
-Due to the modular nature of the project writing new functional tests is easy and good test coverage of the codebase is an important goal.
+Due to the modular nature of the project, writing new functional tests is easy and good test coverage of the codebase is an important goal.
 Refactoring the project to enable fine-grained unit testing is also an ongoing effort.

-Fuzzing is heavily encouraged: you will find all related fuzzing stuff under `fuzz/`
+Fuzzing is heavily encouraged: you will find all related material under `fuzz/`

-Mutation testing is work-in-progess; any contribution there would be warmly welcomed.
+Mutation testing is work-in-progress; any contribution there would be warmly welcomed.

 Going further
 -------------